avinashsingh/mcp-sdlc-tracker/README.md

 ### Workflow Management
 - `update_entity_status`: Update status and/or assignment of any SDLC entity with audit trail recording
 - `update_task_status`: Update task status
+- `manage_story_dependencies`: Add or remove dependencies for multiple user stories in bulk

 ### Comments Support
 - `create_comments`: Create comments on any SDLC entity for stakeholder feedback